 This is something most Protestants are not taught.

-I asked Dr. Art Sippo (a well-known Catholic apologist) to explain a bit of the history of the Septuagint which is the Greek Old Testament that Jesus quotes from most often:
+I asked Dr. Art Sippo (a well-known Catholic apologist) to explain a bit of the history of the Septuagint - the Greek Old Testament - that Jesus quotes from most often:

 There is no single text corpus called The Septuagint (LXX).
 There are actually several families and the vast majority of them are Christian in origin well after the 1st Century.
 We know that they [Deuterocanonical books] were in virtually all of the Christian collections of the time.
 That is the point that counts.
 When Christians collected the OT in the first 3 centuries AD, they INVARIABLY used the LXX and included some if not all of the deuteros and sometimes included other works that we consider apocryphal.
 We know this because we have several codices (i.e., bound books) from the early Church which appear to have been created by Imperial edict right after the Council of Nicea in 325.
 We also have lists of books from the 2nd Century (e.g., the Muratorian Fragment) and the testimony of several Fathers to that effect starting with Justin Martyr in150 AD.
 The Fathers also extensively quoted from the Deuteros from the late 1st Century onwards.
 Until the mid 4th Century, no one seriously challenged the long OT Canon.

-I went to a lecture by Peter Flint, the author of the only existing English translation of the Dead Sea Scrolls (published in 1999, www.deadseascrolls.org).
-His book on the scrolls was declared book of the year 2003 by the Institute of Biblical Archeology in Washington DC.
+I (David) went to a lecture by Peter Flint, the author of the only existing English translation of the Dead Sea Scrolls (published in 1999, www.deadseascrolls.org).
+His book on the scrolls was declared book of the year 2003 by the Institute of Biblical Archeology in Washington, DC.
 He made it plain that the Deuterocanonical Books (Apocrypha) were included with the other books of the Old Testament in the scrolls.
 They were found together.
-This helps to confirm that the Deuterocanonical books.
+This helps to confirm that the Deuterocanonical books are part of the Bible.

 - God did not inspire the decision on the Canon.